o-adali/QuickSMS/README.md

 MSCOMM32.OCX
 MSSTDFMT.DLL

+QuickSMS was coded in VB6 and required to run It requires these windows components to be present and registered.
+If the above-mentioned Components are present and registered on your computer, QuickSMS does not take any action during installation.
+It works directly.
+Essentially, the installation process is very simple.
+It tries to complete the missing or unregistered files.
+You can also do this manually.
+When everything is ready, QuickSMS will start working.

 ------ ENG: Follow the steps to connect the program to your PHONE from the Help Menu and Announcements section. -------------------------
 ------ TUR: Programı telefonuza bağlamak için gerekenleri Yardım menüsünden ve Duyurular bölümünden takip ediniz. -----------------------

 TUR:
 Android telefon veya USB modem ile EXCEL den toplu ücretsiz SMS gönderme programı